 Looking forward to it.
 So let's start from the very beginning.
 How did this whole thing begin?

-3:27 – The Start of the Delaware Statutory Trust and 1031 Exchanges
+3:27 The Start of Delaware Statutory Trusts for 1031 Exchanges Back to Top

 So the whole thing, so there's a few things here.
 Let's bring it back to now.
 We know DST's predominantly our 1031 vehicle.
 That's a big motivator.
 It's fractional ownership.
 These are fairly large properties being purchased, run, managed, and then, sold by large companies.
 Pulling back then and answering your question, well, how did it all start?
 The 1031, on one hand, helps owners of investment real estate potentially defer taxes by buying other investment real estate.
 We could do that.
 It has nothing to do with DSTs, doesn't have much to do with us or even this call.
 People can do that completely and have been for a really long time.
 The 1031 or the like kind exchange has actually been on the books.
 If we're talking about history, it's been on the books for over a century, in one way, shape, or form.

 The modern era of the 1031 Exchange kind of came into its current form in 1979, when some timelines and structural things were put in place, but it didn't really have much to do with DSTs or what we're going to really dig down into.
 But that's how we came to be where we are.
 I could give a tongue-in-cheek answer, which I will anyway.
 Since the dawn of time or closely thereafter, when people wanted to make a claim on their ownership of real estate, that's how it happened.
 And here we are today, but be that as it may, for the modern times we're living in, for investment real estate, there were ways for United States landowners and property owners to be able to defer taxes, by buying like-kind property.
 Now, the Delaware Statutory Trust, DSTs, it's a trust, they, in themselves, in that format, have been around for much longer than what we're specifically talking about right now.